 Before we look at the individual matches, we’ll just update you on the outright betting for the overall Premier League champion.
 Michael Van Gerwen has been the hot favourite since before a dart was thrown in anger and he is clear at the top now at odds of 2/5 with 888Sport and Unibet.

 MVG’s numbers are largely unchanged but the chasing pack continues to drift: Rob Cross is our second favourite at 11/1 with SportingBet, followed by Peter Wright at best odds of 12/1 with William Hill and Royal Panda.
 2019 World Championship runner up Michael Smith is also at 12/1 - this time with Ladbrokes.

 Behind the top four, the gap opens further until we find three players at 25/1.
-Daryl Gurney is at that sum with Betway while you can also pick up Mensur Suljovic at 25/1 with Coral and Black Type.
+Daryl Gurney is at that sum with Betway while you can also pick up Mensur Suljovic at 25/1 with Coral.
 Gerwyn Price completes our trio at 25/1 with Ladbrokes.

 We now move back to James Wade who may be a tempter at best odds of 33/1 with SportingBet while Raymond Van Barneveld continues to battle without impressing the bookies.
 Barney is our rank outsider at 80/1 with Unibet and SportPesa.

 From those numbers, Gerwyn Price looks a value option but unless you want a short figure on Michael Van Gerwen, it’s a little early to commit.
 We’ll therefore move on to week 4 and see if we can make some profits on the night.

 The latest in a line of darters to replace the injured Gary Anderson is PDC fringe player Luke Humphries.
 He has the daunting task of opening up proceedings in Exeter and the bookies have given him little chance as he takes on Gerwyn Price.